Skip to content

 • Delete anyone's persistent volumes

-Additionally, if a developer carelessly stores a Github SSH key with write access in the Nautilus secrets, others could potentially delete all their Github repositories.
+Additionally, if a developer carelessly stores a GitHub SSH key with write access in the Nautilus secrets, others could potentially delete all their GitHub repositories.

 The CSE shared servers offer many users sudo access, without designating an administrator.
 This gives many accounts the permission to perform any actions mentioned above.
 Additionally, many users use short, explicit passwords instead of SSH to log in, further increasing the security risk.
-Although the CSE shared servers are currently secured under the UCSD intranet, if a device with lesser protection in the CSE server room is compromised, the CSE shared servers is vulnerable.
+Although the CSE shared servers are currently secured under the UCSD intranet, if a device with lesser protection in the CSE server room is compromised, the CSE shared servers are vulnerable.

 Usability